Volumetrics-io/smoosh/source/posts/hello-world/article.md

 From there, the next step is to have discovery chats with current web XR developers, and start diving onto some of these assumptions.

-> Hey reader 👋
->
-> Do you have things to say about the current state of web XR development?
-Do you know somebody who does?
-Please just reply to this email!

 ## Brand update

 Building a brand can be described as reflecting the people who will use your product.
 What do they like, what do they need, and what is their design sensibilities.
 We don’t know many of those things, but we can make some guesses: